lootup-team/nestjs-amqp/README.md

 ## Throttling Policy

 Facilitates the implementation of throttling policies to regulate message consumption and processing, enhancing system stability under heavy loads.
-To integrate a throttling policy into your subscription handler, first set the prefetch on the handler to 1 and use the `@AmqpThrottlePolicy` decorator as follows:
+To integrate a throttling policy into your subscription handler, first set the `prefetch: 1` on the handler and use the `@AmqpThrottlePolicy` decorator as follows:

 ```typescript
 // app.subscription.ts